Introduction: Skull Werewolf/wolf Resin Blank Mask

 Smooth out the rough edges with a sanding paper.

 For cutting eyeholes I used a hairdryer (my one is so goddamn strong that it easly heated up the resin lol) and exacto knife.

-Heat up the resin and just cut it- when it squeals, it’s too cold and you have to reheat it.
+Heat up the resin and just cut it- when it squeaks, it’s too cold and you have to reheat it.

 Step 11: PART II- LOWER JAW

-Well, it’s pretty much the same, but there are some differences, so I’ll comment them.
+Well, it’s pretty much the same, I'll comment on any differences.